fstaple/fstaple.github.io/progress.md

 # Progress
 This is the progress board.
 You can check here periodically to see which stapplets are completed and which ones are still being made.
 Have fun!

+Note: Many of these are redirects to other applets.
+We are still figuring out which applets are redirects and which are actual applets.
 ## TL;DR
 ### Completed: 1/35, 2.86%
 ### In Progress: 0/35, 0%